What is the purpose of CSHL Youth Hockey?

 Who will be managing/overseeing the clinic?

-- The Charlotte Street Hockey League (CSHL) is a 501c3 public charity.
-We were established in 2019 with 5 voting board positions, and today there are 2 non-voting positions
+• The Charlotte Street Hockey League (CSHL) is a 501c3 public charity.
+We were established in 2019; currently there are 7 voting board positions, and 4 non-voting positions

 How can I be assured my child will be safe?